jmyrland/Swipe/README.md

 ## Requirements
 [Modernizer](http://modernizr.com/download/) with csstransitions is required for the library to run.

+[jQuery](http://jquery.com/) is required for backwards compability, if csstransitions is not supported by the browser.

 This is why I set all elements but the first list item to `display:none`– if the device doesn't pass the feature tests then it will fallback to displaying only the first item.